Beach Mk4 Sports Racer - s/n 4-001?

 Dean Hansen - 1970-71

 Where did this car come from?
 Fred Cox acquired this car in 1964 and installed a Sunbeam Imp engine.
-The car evidently does have the Mk4 early-style instrument panel.
-He raced it in 1965 (red with original Mk4 body), and in 1966 "widened it to accept a new body" (apparently a red Mk4B body).
+The car has the Mk4 early-style instrument panel.
+He raced it in 1965 (red with original Mk4 body), and in 1966 "widened it to accept a new body" (a red Mk4B body).
 He ran one race in 1966 and then sold it to Dr. Philip Porch.
 So where did Cox get this car from?
 Gene Beach says he never sold a car directly to Fred Cox.
 Cox is deceased, Porch doesn't remember, and so far I haven't been able to find anyone who worked closely with Cox who might know.
 Hugh Kleinpeter wrote in a 1995 article that Cox's car was #100 obtained as an unfinished kit car from Hugh Grammer in Texas, but we now know this is definitely incorrect.
 I have found that Grammer was racing his Mk4B Beach-Bandini (which is s/n 4-100 according to Gene Beach's records) in 65-66 at the same time that Cox was racing this car.
 And Grammer's racing partner Don Westerheide is certain that Grammer only had one Beach.

 New Theory! - Gene Beach recalls two kit cars were shipped to Lotus Southwest in 1965.
 He thinks one might have been a Mk4 and the other was definitely Mk4B #103 (which I now have).
 Perhaps the Mk4 kit was really shipped in June 1964, not 1965, and that Lotus Southwest then sold it to Fred Cox.
 This satisfies many recollections - that a Mk4 kit was shipped to Texas, that Cox never got a car directly from Beach, that Cox got his car as a kit from Texas in 1964, and that no other Mk4 chassis is known besides Cox's and the original Jenkins/Schecter 3-005 car - Whaddya think???